kf8a/mcse_picture/README.md

 # McsePicture

-A very small program to pull an image from a D7180 camera extract a frame using ffmpeg and forward the frame to an MQTT broker.
+A very small program to periodically pull an image from a D7180 camera extract a frame using ffmpeg and forward the frame to an MQTT broker.

 ## Installation